swiss-territorial-data-lab/proj-borderpoints/README.md

 <!-- I will develop this section when we finalize the repo with some example data.
 For now, it's just key points. -->

-* Maps: RGB images or images with a color map in EPSG:2056.
+* Plans: RGB images or images with a color map in EPSG:2056.
 * Cadastral survey data: vector layer with the approximate position of cadastral points used to limit the production of tiles in the area of interest.

 When working with the ground truth, the following files are required in addition: